rajibrahman74/next-page/README.md

 ## Usage

 1. After starting the development server, the application will be accessible at `http://localhost:5173/`.
-2. Sign up or log in to access the protected pages and utilize the application's features.
-3. Explore the different pages and functionalities to get a better understanding of the project structure and implementation.
+2. Explore the different pages and functionalities to get a better understanding of the project structure and implementation.
-4. Modify and extend the project as needed for your specific requirements.
+3. Modify and extend the project as needed for your specific requirements.

 ## Contributing